stikosek/stikosekutilities/README.md

 # stikosek utilities

-A hack / utility client for the game Muck
+A hack / utility mod for the game Muck
 Coded updated and managed by stikosek.
 Scroll down for install instructions.